DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Filter.md

 # Filter

 The Filter is the first tab of OneFilter, and this tool allows you yo create filter categories and create conditions to refine the filter.
 Moreover, you can also manage the views and create new one based on filters applied.
-Lets start:
+Let's get started:

-1. The first step is to select if you want to apply filters based on the Whole Model, the Active View or the Current Selection.
+1. The first step is to select whether you want to apply filters based on the Whole Model, the Active View or the Current Selection.
 Select the radio button to choose the view.

 ![OneFilter selecting model view](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>

 2. Now, use the checkboxes to select the categories to filter.
-Note that, when selected the categories, on the right table will show the existing families, with the category, family name, type name, in-place and count columns.
+Note that, once you have selected the categories, on the right table will show the existing families, with the category, family name, type name, in-place and count columns.

 ![OneFilter choose categories](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>